bkhim/laravel-geolocation/README.md

 ### Install

-    composer require adrianorosa/laravel-geolocation
+    composer require bkhim/laravel-geolocation

+The rest of the commands remain the same.
-> This package supports the latest version of Laravel, for now 5.8+ was tested, but older versions should work fine.
+> This package supports the latest version of Laravel (v12).

 As of Laravel 5.5 there is no need to add the ServiceProvider within the `AppServiceProvider` array.
 Laravel loads this provider using Package Discovery.